What's a Jam?

-The Jam participants come together at worldwide locations prepared by local organisers (see footnote 1).
+Jam participants ("Jammers"), Hosts and often Mentors come together at locations all over the world, which have been prepared by the Hosts.
+(See footnote 1).

-The global themes and achievements (optional goals) for the Jam are presented (see footnote 2).
+The Secret Theme for the Jam is presented (see footnote 2).
 Discussion in informal groups.
 Dinner is a good idea.

 The local Jam comes together for the pitching session.
 Anyone can present their basic idea, groups form, and participants join the group that interests them (see note 1).

-Friday*, about 9pm local; until Sunday*, exactly 3pm local
+Friday*, about 9pm local time; until Sunday*, exactly 3pm local time

 The groups work independently, supported by Mentors and Specialist Providers in some locations.
-Research or observations are performed virtually, or through short excursions.
+Research or observations are performed virtually, or through short street research.
 The teams develop their service design and prototype it using whatever methods they choose.
 Sleep is optional, but recommended.

 Local Jams are in contact globally through social media, wormholes, carrier pigeons or whatever else we set up.
 Share, exchange, inspire.
 But remember - it is deeply Cheesy and Uncool to communicate the themes to teams to the West of you.
 For a level playing field, themes are announced at LOCAL time...

-The teams deliver documentation of a working prototype (see footnote 3).
-This can be a film of human interaction, photos of a mock-up, a dummy website, a business plan, or anything else that provides a permanent, publishable record of their idea and work.
+The teams finish uploading documentation of a functioning prototype (see footnote 3).
+This will usually include many things, like a film of human interaction, photos of a mock-up, a dummy website, a business plan, budget, prototype contracts, staff trainign books and anything else that provides a permanent, publishable record of their prototype and work.
 These are uploaded and published for the world under Creative Commons licensing.